Perdoceo Education (NASDAQ:PRDO) Issues FY 2021 Earnings Guidance

-Perdoceo Education (NASDAQ:PRDO) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of $1.600-$1.630 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.600.
+Perdoceo Education (NASDAQ:PRDO) updated its FY 2021 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $1.600-$1.630 for the period, compared to the Thomson Reuters consensus estimate of $1.600.
 The company issued revenue guidance of -.Perdoceo Education also updated its Q4 2021 guidance to $0.300-$0.330 EPS.

-A number of equities analysts have commented on the stock.
-TheStreet downgraded shares of Perdoceo Education from a b- rating to a c rating in a research note on Monday, August 9th.
-Barrington Research restated a buy rating and issued a $20.00 target price on shares of Perdoceo Education in a research note on Thursday, September 16th.
-Finally, Zacks Investment Research upgraded shares of Perdoceo Education from a hold rating to a buy rating and set a $12.00 target price on the stock in a research note on Tuesday.
+Perdoceo Education (NASDAQ:PRDO) last released its quarterly earnings results on Thursday, November 4th.
+The company reported $0.45 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.38 by $0.07.
+The company had revenue of $174.00 million during the quarter, compared to analyst estimates of $170.99 million.
+Perdoceo Education had a return on equity of 20.11% and a net margin of 15.93%.
+The firm’s revenue was up 2.9% on a year-over-year basis.
+During the same quarter last year, the business posted $0.35 earnings per share.
+Analysts predict that Perdoceo Education will post 1.61 earnings per share for the current year.

-In other news, SVP John Robert Kline sold 30,000 shares of the stock in a transaction that occurred on Tuesday, November 9th.
+In other news, SVP John Robert Kline sold 30,000 shares of Perdoceo Education stock in a transaction that occurred on Tuesday, November 9th.
 The shares were sold at an average price of $10.43, for a total transaction of $312,900.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-3.55% of the stock is currently owned by company insiders.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+3.55% of the stock is owned by insiders.

 Perdoceo Education Company Profile